Escape the New York City and Go Apple Picking on Long Island, New York!

 If you stay up-to-date with my Long Island, New York posts, you’ll notice Lewin Farm is one of my favorite farms to visit for Apple picking and even pumpkin picking on Long Island!

-Lewin Farm is great for everyone, however, their farm is more so for just going to U-pick and leaving.
+Lewin Farm is great for everyone, however, their farm is more for people who are just interested in U-pick apples and leaving.
 You will not find additional attractions for kids except a corn maze.

 Lewin farm recommends you call before coming, as the field might be closed.
 The U-pick is also cash only.